jae0/dynamical_model/snowcrab/fishery_model_documentation.md

 ---

-**A compartmental delay differential model of snow crab population dynamics in the Scotian Shelf of Atlantic Canada** \
+**A delay differential model of snow crab population dynamics in the Scotian Shelf of Atlantic Canada** \

 Choi, Jae S.\
 Population Ecology Division\